Friday January 9, 2015

 A mistake with a client can be the most costly kind of mistake, and many of those mistakes come about through poor communication.
 The Workflow Timeline posts all client notes, whether they’re made by managers, sales staff, customer service representatives, receptionists, or anyone else who interacts with a client.
 The system is completely transparent, so everyone is in the loop.

 The Workflow Timeline also encourages long-distance communication.
-Even when the owner or manager is away, if they’re checking the Timeline, they’re in the loop.
+Even when the owner or manager is away, or if they're managing remote employees, they're in the loop as long as they’re checking the Timeline.
 Employees can communicate with them to ensure they’re moving things forward in the right direction.

 This kind of clarity allows employees to feel more secure, and makes them less likely to make mistakes.
 Armed with that confidence, they can be more effective employees.